jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 ```

 One way to think about `rotate` is in terms of swapping a portion of
-the list at the front of the list to the back.
-In the following, the
+the list at the front with the rest of the list at the back.
+In the
-first three elements, `a , b , c`, are moved to the back, swapping
+following, the first three elements, `a , b , c`, are moved to the
-places with the portion `d , e`.
+back, swapping places with the `d , e`.

-    rotate 3 ([ a , b , c ] ++ [ d , e ])
+    rotate ([ a , b , c ] ++ [ d , e ]) 3
            ≡ [ d , e ] ++ [ a , b , c ]

 With this view in mind, we prove that `rotate` is correct using some
-equations from the Agda standard library about reverse and append.
+equations from the Agda standard library about `reverse` and `append`.

 ```
 open import Data.List.Properties